leo-esp/leo-esp/README.md

 ### Hi there 👋

 My name is Leonardo and I am a frontend developer from Brazil.
-I'm currently working at Maitha / Serasa Experian.
+I'm currently working at [Maitha Tech](https://maitha.com.br/) / [Serasa Experian](https://www.serasa.com.br/).
 I mostly code Typescript.

 How to reach me: